Vannevar Bush

 Bush was appointed to the National Advisory Committee for Aeronautics (NACA) in 1938, and soon became its chairman.
 As chairman of the National Defense Research Committee (NDRC), and later director of OSRD, Bush coordinated the activities of some six thousand leading American scientists in the application of science to warfare.
 Bush was a well-known policymaker and public intellectual during World War II, when he was in effect the first presidential science advisor.
 As head of NDRC and OSRD, he initiated the Manhattan Project, and ensured that it received top priority from the highest levels of government.
-In Science, The Endless Frontier, his 1945 report to the President of the United States, Bush called for an expansion of government support for science, and he pressed for the creation of the National Science Foundation.
+In Science, The Endless Frontier, his 1945 report to the president of the United States, Bush called for an expansion of government support for science, and he pressed for the creation of the National Science Foundation.

 Early life and education

-Vannevar Bush was born in Everett, Massachusetts, on March 11, 1890, the third child and only son of Perry Bush, the local Universalist pastor, and his wife Emma Linwood (née Paine).
+Vannevar Bush was born in Everett, Massachusetts, on March 11, 1890.
+He was the third child and only son of Richard Perry Bush, the local Universalist pastor, and his wife Emma Linwood (née Paine), the daughter of a prominent Provincetown family.
 He had two older sisters, Edith and Reba.
 He was named after John Vannevar, an old friend of the family who had attended Tufts College with Perry.
 The family moved to Chelsea, Massachusetts, in 1892, and Bush graduated from Chelsea High School in 1909.